 Our members consists of retired military, Ex RCMP and civilians who are interested in military matters.

-We meet the second Wednesday of each month to hear a speaker except July and August.
+We meet the second Wednesday of each month at the Lethbridge Legion to hear a speaker except July and August.
 We have two social gatherings with spouses featuring a BBQ in June and a potluck supper in December.

 Speakers start at 7 pm and speak for approximately 45 minutes followed by questions and answers.
 After the presentation members are invited to the monthly meeting.
 We also belong to the Conference of Defence Associations as an associate member.